T800G/OfficeScroll/README.md

 ## Install/remove
 Double click INSTALL.bat to copy files to their folders.<br/>
-Double click REMOVE.bat to delete all files.
+Double click REMOVE.bat to delete all files.<br/>
+Restart Word and Excel.